Clivern/Yun/README.md

 See the [Releases section of our GitHub project](https://github.com/Clivern/Mut/releases) for changelogs for each release version of Mut.
 It contains summaries of the most noteworthy changes made in each release.
 Also see the [Milestones section](https://github.com/Clivern/Mut/milestones) for the future roadmap.

+### 📚 MCP Protocol

+For the official MCP protocol schema and specification, see [modelcontextprotocol/modelcontextprotocol](https://github.com/modelcontextprotocol/modelcontextprotocol).
+This repository contains the complete protocol definitions, TypeScript types, and JSON Schema files.

 ### 🐞 Bug tracker

 If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at https://github.com/Clivern/Mut/issues